jexuswebserver/jexus_docs/manager/getting-started/vscode.rst

 IIS/IIS Express, because no existing extension provides rich access to all the important settings.

 That's why this new IIS and IIS Express extension for Visual Studio Code is made available now to bridges the two worlds.
-Developers can now easily launch Jexus Manager to manage IIS/IIS Express while working on web projects.
+Developers can now easily launch Jexus Manager to manage IIS/IIS Express while working on web projects inside Visual Studio Code.

 Install The Extension
 ---------------------